lucaleonect/nqa_server/docs/api.md

 - Maintain job records (`QUEUED` → `RUNNING` → `DONE`/`FAILED`) in the `jobs` table.
 - Serve a lightweight HTML dashboard (`/`) for manual interactions.
 - Package solver outputs into a ZIP archive on demand.
+- Provide direct download access to the live Optuna SQLite database for each study.

 ## Container Image